 She was treated with an open sequestrectomy through a bone window, made through a deltopectoral approach.
-10cc of STIMULAN beads were administered to complement dead space management.
+10cc of STIMULAN mixed with antibiotic was formed into beads and administered to complement dead space and infection management.
 A suction drain was placed for 24 hours.
 Systemic antibiotics were administered intravenously for 6 weeks.

 At 6 month follow-up, the patient had returned to normal activities without symptoms or signs suggesting persistence or recurrence of infection.
 CRP = 1.
 On the x-ray, the bone window and cavity appeared filled with newly formed bone.